 Gnostic qualities implicit in games include bodies as vessels for magic, the physical manifestations of souls and their relationship to bodies, multiple souls inhabiting a single body, the esoteric nature of manipulating the physical world in order to gain metaphysical points, hierarchies of natural elements, abilities to transform and reset one’s physical and mental self, and the idea that a created world inherently houses an evil power in its depths.

 While at Visual Studies Workshop, I completed an artist book version of a strategy guide for GraveCamp in the vein of the magical Prima Games guides of my youth.
 This was in 2016.
 The guide is fully functional, featuring maps, stats, hints, and strats for completing the game, though the text of the guide devolves into a Pale Fire experiment as the author becomes unreliable narrator (perhaps written from the point of view of an ex-bff or ex-lover).
 The guide author begins to see in the game's design slights against his own character, mistaking basic RPG elements for tricks against him.
+I actually used the guide to complete a playthrough of the game in 2020 for the video footage, lol.

 Some words from December 2018: